This post contains affiliate links.

 How to make old fashioned rice pudding:

-Start by beating eggs and sugar together in a bowl.
-Then, slowly add the milk and cream and mix.
+Beating eggs and sugar in a bowl.
+Slowly mix in milk and cream.
 Add vanilla, cinnamon, rice, and raisins and stir to combine.
-Pour the mixture into a casserole dish that is oven safe and cook it in a water bath.
+Pour into a casserole dish and place the dish in a larger pan filled with an inch of water, to create a cater bath (this helps make a creamy custard texture).

 Ingredients